jasonrowsell/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (March 2021 to June 2021)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
+*Highly selective software development bootcamp  /  16-week program*
+- Test Driven Development, with a key emphasis on pair programming
+- Object-oriented programming
+- Experience with MVC framework patterns
+- Independent learning and problem-solving
-- Agile/XP
+- Full-stack web development
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, Node.js, Angular.js
 - RSpec, Jasmine

+#### University of Westminster (September 2020 to June 2021)

+- BA Hons Fashion Design, specialising in Menswear

-#### Your University / College (start_date to end_date)
+#### University of the Art London (September 2019 to May 2020)

-- Subject, any specialisms
+- Foundation Diploma in Art & Design, *Distinction*

+#### Bournemouth School for Boys Sixth Form (September 2016 to June 2018)

+A-Levels:
+- Mathematics *A**
+- Biology *A*
+- Economics *B*
-- Grade
+- Physics *A*

-- Other cool stuff
+#### Bournemouth School for Boys (September 2011 to June 2016)

+GCSE's:
+*14 A*-A*

 #### Any other qualifications